alextanhongpin/builder/README.md

 ## Why not constructor?

 - use constructor when you need to ensure all fields needs to be valid for the creation of your object
+- use constructor to validate required fields at compile time
 - you can still do the same for builder by building the object, and validating them after it is build
 - useful when you have many fields
 - chaining each method can be done on a new line, keeping it readable, sortable